Kyle Dowdy: Texas Rangers

-The Texas Rangers claimed him from the Mets off of waivers on March 26, 2019, and shortly thereafter, added him to their 25-man roster.
+The Texas Rangers claimed Dowdy off of waivers from the Mets on March 26, 2019, and shortly thereafter, added him to their 25-man roster.
 He made his major league debut on March 28, 2019, versus the Chicago Cubs, allowing three runs over two innings of relief.

-On July 25, 2019, Dowdy was designated for assignment after going 2–1 with a 7.25 ERA and 17 strikeouts over 22 1/3 innings for Texas.
+On July 25, Dowdy was designated for assignment after going 2–1 with a 7.25 ERA and 17 strikeouts over 22 1/3 innings for Texas.

 Cleveland Indians (second stint)

 On July 28, 2019, Dowdy was returned to the Cleveland Indians.
 Dowdy went to Akron following his return and went 1–1 with a 2.48 ERA over 29 innings for them, before finishing the season by appearing in the International League playoffs for the Columbus Clippers.
 Dowdy did not play in a game for the Indians organization in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 In July 2020, Eibner signed on to play for the Eastern Reyes del Tigre of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.
 Dowdy recorded a 10.13 ERA in 2 games.
 He returned to the Indians organization in 2021, posting a 4.80 ERA in 39 appearances for Triple-A Columbus.
 Dowdy elected free agency on November 7, 2021.